autopartsource/aceslint/README.md

 ACES is a product of autocare.org (http://autocare.org/technology/).
 It is a way for automotive industry trading partners to share catalog (part-vehicle "fitment") in an organized way.

+##Features
+* Check of duplicates and overlaps of applications
+* Check of validity of base vehicle id's (VCdb data source needed)
+* Check of validity of attribute id's (VCdb data source needed)
+* Check of validity of combinaions of attribute id's against base vehicle (VCdb data source needed)
+* Extract distinct Part list
+* Extract distinct AssetName list
+* Interchange and filter applications by file of item=item
+* Flatten applications down to a tab-delimited text file of coded values
+* Flatten applications down to a tab-delimited text file of human-readable values (VCdb data source needed)

  The ACES spec only defines a basic structure for communicating "application" data between trading partners.
 AutoCare.org provides an XSD schema file for validating the structural correctness of the ACES xml file.
 The spec does not clearly define rules about the quality of the data conveyed.
 For example, a common quality problem is an "overlap".